-DHL is one of the most known brand when it comes to delivery.
-Apart from being fast, they do have a witty minds when it comes it ambush marketing.
+DHL is one of the most known brands when it comes to delivery.
+Apart from being fast, they do have a witty mind when it comes it ambush marketing.
 DHL, instead of advertising this fact, played a trick on their competitors by making them deliver a big box which said – DHL is faster.

 Go On, Tell Us What You Think!